 The first of these questions is introspective.
 Each organization must assess for itself its own risk tolerance.
 The answer will vary depending on the business the organization is in, its financial position, even its own culture and attitude toward risk.
 In Jupiter’s experience, it is imperative to involve senior management and representatives of various functional areas in arriving at an answer – and in fact an understanding – around this question.

 Note here that the degree of risk I face is unique to me because it depends on the risk tolerance that is particular to my organization.
-No one can tell me what risk management measures my organization should be doing unless they first understand my organization’s tolerance for risk.
-There is no “one size fits all” risk management recommendation.
+No one can tell me what risk management measures my organization should be taking unless they first understand my organization’s tolerance for risk.
+There is no “one size fits all” risk management strategy recommendation.

-- applying analytical methods to quantify the amount of risk in the market from time to time
+- Applying analytical methods to quantify the amount of risk in the market from time to time.

 We do risk management this way every day on the way to work.
 We just need to continue to do it once we get there.